vivekFuneesh/VId/README.md

 Future 1st final version will be 50% modified version with more randomness and amount of IDs that can be generated.

-<b> Before_Insight.txt conatins some of the difficulties I faced and experience I gained while understanding time & randomness.</b>
+<b> Before_Insight.txt contains some of the difficulties I faced and experience I gained while understanding time & randomness.</b>

 <b>EDIT 1::</b> Final Alpha Output has been attached which has astonishing results.
 Randomness has been increased too much.